CMPT 361 - Introduction to Visual Computing

 1: Take 3 sets of 2 photographs to be stitched together to create a panorama

 You need to take photograph pairs to be stitched together, similar to the pair we talked about in our transformations lecture.
 We provide one set of images for this assignment (namely S1-im1.png and S1-im2.png) and you need to take extra 3 sets of your own.
 Take each pair of images from different scenes.
-I would recommend taking many pairs of images and determining which ones to use after some experimentation with your implementation and results.
+I would recommend taking many sets of images and determining which ones to use after some experimentation with your implementation and results.
 Make sure to resize your images to get the longer dimension of the image (height or width) to be 750.

 The images you stitch together have to be different photographs of the same scene.
 You can not crop an image in different places to stitch them back together.